mikependon/RepoDB.NET/pages/operations/batchquery.md

 #### Targetting a Table

-You can also target a specific table by passing the literal table and field name like below.
+You can also target a specific table by passing the literal table name like below.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())